joaquinrz/capi-gitops/README.md

 kubectl get pods -n argocd
 ```

-Access the ArgoCD web UI by running the following command, and then open the URL in a web browser:
+Access the ArgoCD web UI by running the following command, and then open the URL in a web browser (ingress, external-dns and cert-manager take care of certificates and DNS hostname resolution):

 ```bash
 open https://argocd.$AZURE_DNS_ZONE